naoina/miyabi/README.md

 ## License

-Miyabi licensed under the MIT.
+Miyabi is licensed under the MIT.